 At our house, Ruby is the Queen of the Zoomies.
 Several times a day, she races through the house, up and down the cat tree, and up and along the back of the sofa.
 Her zoomies loop seems to be almost exactly the same every day.
 Continue Reading

-This article is part of a series sponsored by Balanced Blends, a raw pet food company, answering some of the most common questions around feeding a raw food diet to your cats.
+This article is part of a series sponsored by Balanced Blends, a raw pet food company, answering some of the most common questions about feeding a raw food diet to your cats.

 Buying pet food can be an overwhelming and confusing process.
 Pet food labels are supposed to provide information to consumers, but unless you know how to interpret the information on the labels, they may only add to the confusion.Continue Reading